-Norman Regional has two MRI units at different locations.
+Norman Regional currently has three MRI units at three different locations.

 MRI stands for magnetic resonance imaging.
 MRI does not use radiation in any form to obtain its images.
 Any body structure can be scanned with MRI, but certain scans are only done on MRI units that have the software and hardware to achieve high quality images of those areas.
 MRI is a wonderful diagnostic tool that shows muscle, bone, ligaments, tendons, nerves, vessels, cartilage and any other body structure in high detail.

 The MRI uses a strong magnetic field to align the hydrogen atoms in your body.
 The coil, which is over the part of your body being imaged, then uses radio frequency to knock those hydrogen atoms out of alignment.
 As they return to the magnetized state and realign with the magnet each hydrogen atom gives off a signal.
 Each different type of tissue has a different amount of time before that signal is released.
 The coil then reads all these signals and a computer configures them into a cross section representation of the tissues in the body part being imaged.